 Our Verdict

-The PRGR HS-130A is the best launch monitor under $250 and the gold standard for swing speed training.
-It does five things — club speed, ball speed, smash factor, carry distance, and total distance — and does them with accuracy that rivals units costing 3× more.
+The PRGR HS-130A is our #2 Budget Pick and the gold standard for swing speed training.
+It does five things — club speed, ball speed, smash factor, carry distance, and total distance — and does them accurately, backed by years of user reports and independent comparisons showing speed readings within 1–2 mph of professional-grade units.
 No app, no phone, no subscription.
 Just set it behind the ball and swing.
-It won't replace a Garmin R10 or Rapsodo for serious data junkies, but if you want reliable speed numbers and basic distance tracking at a price that doesn't hurt, this is the one.
+It won't replace a Garmin R10 or Rapsodo for serious data junkies, but for reliable speed numbers and basic distance tracking at around $200, nothing else competes.

 What We Love